 Environmental Documentation for Active Projects

-Additional environmental documentation is not required to be submitted with spatial data for active projects, but often project proponents develop an implementation report to accompany their spatial data.
+Additional environmental documentation is not required to be submitted with spatial data for active projects, but often project proponents develop an implementation report or use the CalVTP Project Specific Analysis Completion Report to accompany their spatial data.
 Any implementation reports developed should be submitted along with any related spatial data.

 If the project PSA and/or Addendum is revised, the revised environmental documentation should be submitted to the Board within one week.